 We can do this one person at a time.

-Project members network with native plant enthusiasts and other groups to encourage the removal of invasive plants and lawns and promote use of native plants on a larger scale.
-With the dramatic decline of pollinator and bird species, intentional introduction of native plants is something we all can do to help our gardening friends!
+Project members network with native plant enthusiasts and other groups to encourage the removal of invasive and exotic plants and lawns and promote the use of native plants on a larger scale.
+With the dramatic decline of pollinator and bird species, intentional introduction of native plants, especially keystone plant species, is something we all can do to help our gardening friends!

 Find out more about the Homegrown National Park on this website under the Resources tab.
 Let’s help our community “get on the map.”
-Come join us.
+(Click on Sign Up, in order to get on the map).